faizalrf/documentation/sysbench.md

 - /usr/share/sysbench/tests/include/oltp_legacy/oltp.lua
   - You have to look for this file and make sure the path is correct after the installation.
 - --mysql-host=192.168.56.1 --mysql-port=3306 --mysql-user=sb_user --mysql-password=password
-  - These point to your MariaDB server or the MaxScale, if you have more than one MaxScale nodes, it can be a coma separated list for `--mysql-host` parameter
+  - These point to your MariaDB server or the MaxScale or directly to your database instance, if you have more than one MaxScale nodes, it can be a coma separated list for `--mysql-host` parameter
-  - Make sure the user `sb_user@'%'` (as in this example) or any other user account exists on the database server that has `ALL` privileges on the `sbtest` database.
-    - CREATE USER sb_user@'%' identified by 'password';
-    - GRANT ALL ON sbtest.* to sb_user@'%';
 - --mysql_db=sbtest
   - Indicates which database to use for sysbench
 - --time=60